paulhampson/smart-coaster-fw/TASK NOTES.md

 * Historical log of consumption
     * can be viewed as a graph on device (sparkline?)
     * or transferred via USB.
+* Firmware update via USB
+* Live consumption data streamed over USB to be accessible by a local web page#
+* Timezones
+    * Daylight savings
 * Visual alarm
 * Pomodoro mode
-* Timezones
-* Firmware update via USB
-* Live consumption data streamed over USB to be accessible by a local web page
 * ~~Screen off after period of inactivity to save OLED~~

 ### Application logic ideas